slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 During package upload, a package ecosystem can ensure that the artifact's provenance matches the expected values for that package name's provenance before accepting it into the package registry.
-If possible, platform implementers SHOULD prefer this option because doing so benefits all of the package ecosystem's clients.
+This option is RECOMMENDED whenever possible because doing so benefits all of the package ecosystem's clients.

 The package ecosystem is responsible for making its expectations available to consumers, reliably redistributing artifacts and provenance, and providing tools